Surviving Sepsis Campaign

 April 7, 2026

-Dive into the newly updated Surviving Sepsis Campaign (SSC) guidelines with these two comprehensive webcasts.
-Cochairs from the guidelines panels will walk through the latest recommendations—updated to reflect new clinical evidence since the previous guidelines—and discuss how these changes influence the recognition and management of sepsis and septic shock in everyday practice.
+Dive into the newly updated Surviving Sepsis Campaign (SSC) guidelines through these two comprehensive webcasts.
+In these sessions, the guideline co-chairs walk through the latest recommendations—updated to reflect new clinical evidence since the previous edition—and discuss how these changes influence the recognition and management of sepsis and septic shock in everyday clinical practice.

-Developed by expert panels representing diverse backgrounds across all continents, patients, and families, the updated guidelines reflect broad perspectives to support optimal care worldwide.
+Developed by international expert panels representing diverse backgrounds across all continents—and incorporating the perspectives of patients and families—the updated guidelines reflect a truly global approach to supporting optimal care worldwide.

-• The adult guidelines will be published in Critical Care Medicine and Intensive Care Medicine and endorsed by 24 professional organisations.
+The adult guidelines are published in Critical Care Medicine and Intensive Care Medicine and are endorsed by 24 professional organisations.

-• The Paediatric guidelines will be published in Intensive Care Medicine and Pediatric Critical Care Medicine and endorsed by 14 professional organisations.
+The paediatric guidelines are published in Intensive Care Medicine and Pediatric Critical Care Medicine and are endorsed by 14 professional organisations, highlighting the strong international collaboration behind these recommendations.

 SPEAKERS